Real Audiencia y Chancillería de Valladolid: Antecedents

+Among the chambers, there was the Sala de Vizcaya ("chamber of Biscay"), which was an appellate court for people of Biscay, considered born hidalgos under the Fuero law of Biscay, no matter where in the Crown of Castile they were.

+Since several of the Biscayans could only testify in Biscayan Basque, the chamber required the officers taking evidences to understand the language.

 Seats

 During it first years, the Chancillería had a nomadic existence, just like the royal court.
 The Valladolid audiencia originated in the residence of the audiencia which was established in Valladolid by the Cortes of Valladolid (1442 and 1447).
 It was during the reign of the Catholic Monarchs, Isabella I and Ferdinand V, that its permanent seat in Valladolid was confirmed by the 1489 Ordinances of Medina del Campo.
 Later, Isabella and Ferdinand established two districts: one north of the Tagus River under the jurisdiction of the Valladolid audiencia, and one south of the river under the audiencia of Granada.
 After the sixteenth century, other audiencias were created to administer justice in the many territories that came under the dominion of the Crown.

 For a short period from 1601 to 1605, the Valladolid Audiencia sat in Medina del Campo, when the royal court moved to Valladolid.
 The Audiencia later moved into the Palace of the Four Towers (today the Captaincy General) in Burgos for a mere nine months between 1605 and 1606.
 After this, it returned to Valladolid when the royal court moved to Madrid.
 The Audiencia thereafter remained in Valladolid until 1834, when it was abolished.